attrace/homepage/guides/referral-farming/rewards.md

 `(my position / total position) x daily rewards`

-Estimated **APR** (Annual Percentage Rate) is an indicator of current rewards one can earn for the value of tokens purchased.
+Estimated **Referral Rate** and **APR** (Annual Percentage Rate) is an indicator of current rewards one can earn for the value of tokens purchased.
 Keep in mind that this is an estimated rate which can increase or decrease depending on the total amount of tokens purchased and held via referrals (total farm “position”).

 **Estimated Referral Rate and Estimated APR formula**